 But I did it (for details on how, check out Tamar’s post) and two things have stayed with me.

 First, this experience was extremely emotional and it changed my relationship with meat.
 I felt a progression of fear to sadness, compassion and gratitude.
-I am now much more invested in knowing where my meat came from, how the animal was raised and that it was humanely processed.
+I am now much more invested in knowing where my meat came from, how the animal was raised and how it was processed.

 Second, I think as shoppers and meat eaters we should talk more about animal welfare.
 In my job as PR Coordinator I get web alerts every day about meat.
 Now I see more clearly than ever that the life – and death – of the animals is largely left out of the conversation.
 We should ask our butchers how the animals were raised and take responsibility for our choices.
 It’s the only way to move the needle toward better lives for farm animals.